ojitha/ojitha.github.io/_posts/2020-10-03-Apache Spark PySpark.md

 ---
 layout: post
-title: "Apache Spark begin with PySpark"
+title: "Apache Spark begins with PySpark"
 date:   2020-10-03 20:01:30 +1000
 categories: [blog]
 excerpt_separator: <!--more-->
 ---

-PySpark is one of the most popular way of using Spark.
-This blog consider the basics use of Spark SQL with data frames.
+PySpark is one of the most popular ways of using Spark.
+This blog considers the use of the basic of Spark SQL with data frames.

 <!--more-->